greyart93/getic/README.md

 > A modern, full-stack Customer Support ticketing dashboard built with Next.js 16, React 19, PostgreSQL, and Tailwind CSS.
 Manage ticket lifecycles, search across thousands of records, and collaborate with your team—all from a single, fast, and responsive interface.

 ---
+# Description:
+Getic is a lightweight, full-stack helpdesk built for teams who are tired of paying enterprise prices for basic ticket tracking.
+Built with Next.js 16, PostgreSQL, and Tailwind, it handles the full ticket lifecycle—creation, status flow, bulk actions, and internal team notes—through a fast, keyboard-friendly data table.
+Updates feel instant thanks to optimistic UI and Zustand state, with automatic rollback on failure.
+No bloat, no subscriptions, just a clean workspace to get issues resolved.

 ## 📌 Why I Built This